paulhibbitts/top-10-docsify-this-tips/README.md

 ## Multilingual Sites

 - Support multiple languages using subfolders with content in each language, including a custom Sidebar, Navbar and Footers.

+## Selectively Hide Page Headers in Sidebar

+-  Optionally hide a specific Header in the Sidebar using the tag  `<!-- {docsify-ignore} -->`.